 Cargill, A&W and New Acre Project support enhanced grazing as a nature-based solution to ecological challenges.

-Submitted by ALUS
+Submitted by New Acre Project

 "As a rancher who has been a participant in the ALUS program for 16 years, I can attest to the pride one feels when they are called upon to apply creativity, passion and skills learned through generations of experience working the land to address the great societal challenges that face us today.”